 Deepak Shenoy: So kya phadak padhta hain were in the end was my market is growing at the rate that it doesn’t seem to matter.
 But it’s interesting because I think, you know, you’ve you also now have another way for people to participate.
 You said, OK, I’ll create a Smallcase publisher and I can make it happen.
-But let us say my business was not in this a whole gateway ecosystem.
-The idea of the gateway is to take the Smallcase platform that you build, the fact that you’ve got all the Broker connects in place and fuse them back into a solution that says, listen, you don’t need to have a Smallcase in order to execute with the broker.
+But let us say my business was not a whole gateway ecosystem in this.
+The idea of the gateway is to take the Smallcase platform that you build, the fact that you’ve got all the Broker connects in place and fuse them back into a solution that says, listen, you don’t need to have a Smallcase to execute with the broker.
 And you have now made it into a bunch of APIs is not.
 Again, we are going to be, I think, as Capitalmind also is going to be a participant in this ecosystem.
-But the idea here is that you could use Gateway as a as a way to execute trades without actually having to integrate with each individual broker, but to directly provide a solution where you may have the, like you said, I think the content of the material in order to be able to execute the trade, because a customer wants to not leave the context which you are in the Web page, the app or whatever, and directly by Gateway, I mean, is an interesting offshoot, is perhaps related to how you’ve built the brokerage platform products, but also now it gives you the flexibility of of going bigger.
+But the idea here is that you could use Gateway as a as a way to execute trades without actually having to integrate with each broker, but to directly provide a solution where you may have the, like you said, I think the content of the material to be able to execute the trade, because a customer wants not to leave the context which you are in the Web page, the app or whatever, and directly by Gateway, I mean, is an interesting offshoot, is perhaps related to how you’ve built the brokerage platform products.
+Still, also now it gives you the flexibility of of going bigger.
 So, you know.
 Well, how aware please explain, you know, how the Gateway Ecosystem works, what it means to Smallcase going forward.

 Vasanth Kamath: Sure Deepak, but I think just taking a step back here, it’s not just the idea was not to say, can we get executions everywhere.
 It isn’t for the sake of it, because today we’re seeing Gateway used at maybe 30 different properties, and there are clear use cases and a lot more partners are coming in and wanting to integrate the APIs.
 But I think the idea came from the seed that for exchange traded products to really flourish and more people participating in them.
-You can’t restricted to just the brokers having on only on the brokers shelf spaces right?
+You can’t restricted to just the brokers having only on the brokers shelf spaces right?
 Because if you look at, say, products which are household brands, no financial products, be it, you know, gold would be a digital gold now with mutual funds of lending as a feature, as many people say.
 So all of that has been possible because it’s not just one type of entity that can offer these products.
 It’s just become easier for any platform property entity to start offering.
-So that was where, you know, the idea for Gateway really came in saying, as we discussed, there is a compliance restriction that for a stock or an exchange traded product to be transacted.
+So that was where, you know, the idea for Gateway came in saying, as we discussed, there is a compliance restriction for a stock or an exchange traded product to be transacted.
 It has to be done in a broker approved platform.

 Deepak Shenoy: Correct.

 Vasanth Kamath: We had integrated with all the brokers in that manner.
 Now, we had the opportunity to actually obstruct that transaction capability into APIs and SDKs that then could be used by anybody else.
 And this happened in different ways.
 One was, you know, we ourselves needed it for internal use cases that we’re building a bunch of properties and apps that we’re thinking of doing this when they were talking to brokers to give them the APIs, the brokers themselves said, you know, we’ve done this for multiple quarters already with Smallcase.
 They’re providing, you know, they might have it.
 Why don’t you ask them?
-So, you know, the idea came from, again, multiple different viewpoints, and that’s where we started building Gateway.
+So, you know, the idea came from multiple different viewpoints, and that’s where we started building Gateway.
 But I think it’s been now 18 months since we built it.
 We were getting those use cases today.
 It seems very obvious, you

 Deepak Shenoy: Yes.